Rafael Sabatini: Personal life

-Rafael Sabatini was born in Iesi, Italy, to an English-speaking mother, Anna Trafford, and Italian father, Vincenzo Sabatini.
+Rafael Sabatini was born in Jesi, Italy, to an English mother, Anna Trafford, and Italian father, Vincenzo Sabatini.
 His parents were opera singers who then became teachers.

 At a young age Sabatini was exposed to many languages living with his grandfather in Britain.
 He attended school in Portugal, and as a teenager in Switzerland.
 By the time he was 17, when he returned to Britain to live permanently, he had become proficient in five languages.
 He quickly added a sixth language – English – to his linguistic collection.
 He consciously chose to write in his adopted language, because, he said, "all the best stories are written in English".

 In 1905, he married Ruth Goad Dixon, the daughter of a Liverpool merchant.
 They had a son, Sabatini's only son, Rafael-Angelo (nicknamed Binkie).
 He was killed in a car crash on 1 April 1927.
 In 1931, Sabatini and his wife Ruth divorced.
 Later that year he moved from London to Clifford, Herefordshire, near Hay-on-Wye.

-In 1935, he married the sculptor Christine Dixon (née Wood), his former sister-in-law.
-They suffered further tragedy when Christine's son, Lancelot Steele Dixon, was killed in a flying accident on the day he received his RAF wings in 1940; he flew his aeroplane over his family's house, but the plane went out of control and crashed in flames right before the observers' eyes.
+In 1935, he married the sculptor Christine Dixon (née Wood), his former sister-in-law - she had been married previously to Ruth's brother, Hugh Wainwright Dixon.
+They suffered further tragedy when Christine and Hugh's son, Lancelot Steele Dixon, was killed aged 23 in a flying accident on the day he received his RAF wings, on 9 April 1940; he flew his aeroplane over his family's house, but the plane went out of control and crashed in flames right before the observers' eyes.

 Sabatini died in Switzerland 13 February 1950.
 He was buried in Adelboden, Switzerland.
 On his headstone his wife had written, "He was born with a gift of laughter and a sense that the world was mad", the first line of Scaramouche.